xielinjiang/git/readme.txt

-git is a version control system. git is a free software add a new text
-123
+create a new branch is quick.